plone/documentation/docs/backend/portal-actions.md

 Click the {guilabel}`Add` button to add the action.
 The new action should now appear in the actions listing under the selected category.
 You can now edit its settings by clicking its {guilabel}`Edit` button.

-To edit an existing action's settings, click its {guilabel}`Edit` button.

 It's important to note that the ability to add or edit portal actions is only available to users with the appropriate permissions.
 If you do not have the necessary permissions, you will not be able to access the {guilabel}`Portal actions` control panel.